elsiklab/maizemine_doc/docs/index.md

 ![Search Results](./images/fig3_Quick_Serach_bz1_results.png "Search Results")

-The results may be filtered based on ‘Category’ or ‘Organism’ (red box).
+The results may be filtered based on "Category" or "Organism" (red box).
 The score column in the result table indicates the similarity of the query to the result fetched by MaizeMine.

 The results page can also be converted to a list.
-To enable this feature click on ‘Gene’ in ‘Hits by Category’ section marked with a red box.
+To enable this feature click on "Gene" in "Hits by Category" section marked with a red box.

 ![Hits by "Gene"](./images/fig4_quick_search_bz1_results_bygene.png "Hits by \"Gene\"")

-This will filter the results for the feature type ‘Gene’ and checkboxes will be available for users to select genes they would like to add to their list.
-Note the red arrow, which denotes that the category has been restricted to the “Gene” search results.
-Once the genes are selected, click on “CREATE LIST” denoted by the red box.
+This will filter the results for the feature type "Gene" and checkboxes will be available for users to select genes they would like to add to their list.
+Note the red arrow, which denotes that the category has been restricted to the "Gene" search results.
+Once the genes are selected, click on "CREATE LIST" denoted by the red box.
 List features will be described later.

 **Templates**

-In addition to the Quick Search box, users can make use of templates which are pre-constructed queries developed using the “QueryBuilder” which will be covered later.
-Templates can be accessed by clicking on the “Templates” menu tab or by accessing the “popular templates” section near the bottom of the page where templates are organized by type.
+In addition to the Quick Search box, users can make use of templates which are pre-constructed queries developed using the "QueryBuilder" which will be covered later.
+Templates can be accessed by clicking on the "Templates" menu tab or by accessing the "popular templates" section near the bottom of the page where templates are organized by type.
 The Templates page provides a list of templates that users may choose from based on the nature of their query.
 Below are two examples using the Templates feature of MaizeMine.

 **1. Retrieving Gene Expression Values for a Gene**
-To utilize this template, which is shown in the figure below, users only need to enter the gene model name (DB identifier) for their gene of interest and click the “Show Results” button.
+To utilize this template, which is shown in the figure below, users only need to enter the gene model name (DB identifier) for their gene of interest and click the "Show Results" button.
 In addition to information on gene expression, detailed information will be returned on the sample growth stage, organ group, and plant ontology (PO) terms.

 ![Gene Expression Search](./images/fig5_gene_expression_template.png "Gene Expression Search") The result page returns gene expression values in FPKP for 91 tissues.
-The layout of the results table may be customized by clicking on ‘Manage Columns’ (Box 1).
+The layout of the results table may be customized by clicking on "Manage Columns" (Box 1).
 Users may generate the code for the query in Perl, Python, Java, Ruby, JavaScript or XML (Box 2).
-The search results can be downloaded by clicking on “Export” (Box 3).
+The search results can be downloaded by clicking on "Export" (Box 3).
 The format options for the results download file are tab-separated (.tsv), comma-separated values (.csv), XML, or JSON.
 Additionally, if the results are genomic features, then the results can be downloaded in GFF3 and BED format as well.

 ![Gene Expression Search Results](./images/fig6_gene_expression_template_results.png "Gene Expression Search Results")

-**2. Retrieving Gene Ontology (GO) Terms for a Gene** Given a maize gene symbol or gene ID, Gene Ontology terms can be obtained using the “Gene to GO Terms” template.
+**2. Retrieving Gene Ontology (GO) Terms for a Gene** Given a maize gene symbol or gene ID, Gene Ontology terms can be obtained using the "Gene to GO Terms" template.
 The gene id Zm00001eb105010 is pre-filled in the text box as an example.
-It is worth noting that any template may be edited using the “Edit Query” feature (red box) that allows customization of a template to meet specific user needs.
+It is worth noting that any template may be edited using the "Edit Query" feature (red box) that allows customization of a template to meet specific user needs.
 As users gain experience with the QueryBuilder, modifying a preexisting template may be a good alternative to building a query de novo.

 ![Searching for GO Terms Attached to a Gene](./images/fig7_gene_go_terms_template.png "Searching for GO Terms Attached to a Gene")
 After clicking "Show Results", a table is delivered below with the GO term identifiers, names, and descriptions.
-Using the “Manage Columns” feature (red box #1), it is possible to re-arrange, remove, or even add columns to the table.
-Using the “Manage Filters” button (red box #2) it is possible to edit of remove active filters and change the constraint logic applied within a template.
+Using the "Manage Columns" feature (red box #1), it is possible to re-arrange, remove, or even add columns to the table.
+Using the "Manage Filters" button (red box #2) it is possible to edit of remove active filters and change the constraint logic applied within a template.
 Each column in a table may be sorted, removed, or hidden.
-Particularly useful is the “view column summary” feature represented by the small bar graph icon (red box #3).
+Particularly useful is the "view column summary" feature represented by the small bar graph icon (red box #3).
 Clicking on this icon allows viewing of the number, name, and counts of the types of entries within a column.

 ![GO Search Results](./images/fig8_gene_goterms_template_results.png "GO Search Results")